jihunni/Bioinformatics/epigenetics/readme.md

+# papers
+- The chromatin accessibility landscape of primary human cancers | science

 # CAGE (cap analysis of gene expression)
 to identify and monitor the activity (transcription initiation frequency) of **transcription start sites (TSS)** at single base-pair resultion acorss the genome